rackerlabs/rackspace-how-to/content/rackspace-email/enable-dkim-in-the-cloud-office-control-panel.md

 To create a truly robust email verification policy, you should [create an **SPF** record policy](/how-to/create-an-spf-policy), then create a **DKIM** record, and lastly [create a DMARC record policy](/how-to/create-a-dmarc-policy).

+For a video tutorial of the following steps, see [Rackspace Email - DMARC / DKIM: What It Is & How to Setup](https://emailhelp.rackspace.com/l/dmarc-dkim-records-setup).

 ### Enable DKIM for a domain

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com), and perform the following steps: